sultann1sa66/sultann1sa66/README.md

 - 👋 Hi, I’m SultanAbdulazizov
 - 👀 I’m interested in learning
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on soon
-- 📫 How to reach me ...
+- 📫 How to reach me? you'll hear

 <!---
 sultann1sa66/sultann1sa66 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.